trilitech/tezos-developer-docs/docs/architecture/smart-rollups.md

 lastUpdated: 30th June 2023
 ---

 Rollups play a crucial part in providing next-generation scaling on Tezos.
-This page gives a technical introduction to smart rollups, their optimistic nature, and an intro to developing your own WASM kernel.
+This page gives a technical introduction to Smart Rollups, their optimistic nature, and an intro to developing your own WASM kernel.

 ## Prerequisites